 Cowboy Wealth Review: The Bottom Line

 Personally, I’m not a fan of MLMs, not because I think they’re unprofitable or illegal but because you’re limited to promoting a very narrow range of usually very overpriced products.
-That and I don’t like the idea of having to sell to friends and family.
+I also don’t like the idea of having to sell to friends and family.

 In my opinion is affiliate marketing is a wayyyy better money-making option because: